International reactions to the Rohingya genocide: Indonesia

 President of Indonesia Joko Widodo condemned the violence against the Rohingya and oversaw the departure of four Indonesian Air Force transport planes with 34 tons of relief supplies for Rohingya refugees in Bangladesh.
 Foreign Minister Retno Marsudi visited Myanmar and Bangladesh on 3–4 September 2017 to discuss the situation with State Counsellor Aung San Suu Kyi and Prime Minister Sheikh Hasina.

 Indonesia has the largest Muslim population in the world and have sent support to the Rohingya.
 Protests erupted against the Burmese embassy in Jakarta, with a petrol bomb being thrown towards it.
 Indonesian president Joko Widodo sent foreign minister Retno Marsudi for "intensive communications" in September 2017, mentioning that concrete action was required.
 Aid in the form of tents, basic food and sanitation supplies was dispatched to refugee camps in Bangladesh through four Indonesian Air Force Lockheed C-130 Hercules.

 In January 2018, President Widodo visited Rohingya refugee camps in Cox's Bazar while visiting Bangladesh.

+On 27 December 2023, hundreds of students from various universities in Aceh, such as Abulyatama University, Bina Bangsa Getsempena University, and University of Muhammadiyah Aceh, stormed a shelter for Rohingya refugees and forced them out of a convention centre in the city of Banda Aceh, demanding they be deported.
+The students were also seen kicking the belongings of the Rohingya men, women, and children who were seated on the floor and crying in fear.
+They burned tyres and chanted "Kick them out" and "Reject Rohingya in Aceh".